 You do not want to reflect clutter or an unpleasant view.
 The plus side of mirrors is they can bring in a beautiful view, bring in light, expand the space and have the affect of being like another window.
 The downside is they can multiple the affects of clutter and they can bring in an unpleasant view.
 If you have a cluttered space, start with a very small convex mirror and start working on decluttering your space.

 I hope you enjoy making these adjustments to your desk.
-There are many unique situations our living spaces present to us so please contact me to schedule a Feng Shui consultation for customized help.
+If implementing these suggestions presents challenges and you get stuck please contact me to schedule a Feng Shui consultation.